 Australians may enter the Northern Territory provided they have not been to a declared hotspot in the last 14 days.
-Declared hotspots currently include Melbourne, but regional Victoria was removed from this list from 2 November.
+Perth & Peel were revoked as hotspots on 27 April 2021 and there are currently no active hotspots in Australia.

-A Border Entry Form must be completed and printed within 72 hours of arrival, and you may be required to show proof that you have not been in a hotspot.
+A Border Entry Form must be completed and printed within 7 days before arrival.
 If you have been to a hotspot within the last 14 days, you’ll be placed into mandatory supervised quarantine at a cost of $2,500.